-Permanent hurricane shutters are those that are permanently attached to a property, whether that is a house, condo, or office.
+Permanent hurricane shutters are those that are permanently attached to a property, whether that is shutters for your house, condo balcony shutters, or office.
 They can be used to protect your windows, doors, garage doors, screened in areas, and other parts of your home.

 Permanent shutters are always installed or fastened to your home securely.
 So there is no need to install the shutters before each storm or remove them after each storm.
 They are affixed to your property permanently.
 When a storm approaches you only have to deploy them, which is a fancy way of saying close them up!
 This creates a faster, easier process to secure your home vs. non-permanent shutters, which we talk about below.

 Below are some different styles of permanent hurricane shutters for your windows, doors, etc.: